Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Writing a Check

-You can write a check for any amount up to the Available Now balance (including any Checking Plus® or Safety Check availability) in your checking account or money market account, provided your account offers a check-writing feature, by using one of the personalized checks you receive from us or one of the compliant checks that you have ordered elsewhere.
+You can write a check for any amount up to the Available Now balance (including any Checking PlusÂ® or Safety Check availability) in your checking account or money market account, provided your account offers a check-writing feature, by using one of the personalized checks you receive from us or one of the compliant checks that you have ordered elsewhere.
 Checks must be written in U.S. dollars.

 ## Paying Your Checks